Article By Dawn Smith

 Many families choose to make a larger or additional donation to charities during this season of giving.
 There are millions of charities to pick from, and it is overwhelming to decide which one is right.
 Consider this a guide to help find the best fit for your money and to make the most of your contribution.

 Make a decision to talk with your family about which causes are important in your household.
 The following are several examples of questions to consider: Will you donate strictly to military or veteran causes?
 If so, should it be relevant to your member’s military ties, or in broad terms like the USO?
 Environmental, animal welfare, and children’s charities are all very wide-ranging categories to investigate as well.
 Another thought to consider is the locality of the charity.
-Would you like to donate for an international organization or a neighborhood cause?
+Would you like to donate to an international organization or a neighborhood cause?

 Research Resources

 A resourceful way to investigate these questions and answers would be to study the following charity investigative groups.
 They offer in-depth statistical data, reviews, and ratings for each charity listed.
-Also remember that hands-on involvement and volunteerism are significant avenues for understanding the organization’s intentions and interworking.
+Also, remember that hands-on involvement and volunteerism are significant avenues for understanding the organization’s intentions and interworking.

-GuideStar seems to be the hallmark for charitable giving research.
+GuideStar seems to be the hallmark of charitable giving research.
 A free viewing of an overall description of a charity can be found here.
 In addition, reviews from the public are registered on the specific charity’s page within GuideStar.
 GuideStar charities are all registered with the IRS and the basic IRS documentation is available to view.
 You may also pay for a premium service that further details the organization’s finances such as executives’ salaries.

-Philanthropedia is a division of GuideStarand relies on expert and professional reviews for thousands of organizations.
+Philanthropedia is a division of GuideStar and relies on expert and professional reviews for thousands of organizations.

 Charity Navigator is also a major resource for supplying information.
 They provide a four star rating system to rank each charity based on its transparency, financial standings, and other pertinent categories for more than 7,000 organizations.
 Their website is exceptionally user-friendly and has a tab to specifically guide potential donors with tips for choosing judiciously.